Pera (San Giovanni di Fassa)

 The hamlet is situated in the val di Fassa.

 History

 Pera was an Italian comune founded in 1920 following the annexation of the Tridentine Venice to the Kingdom of Italy.

-In 1926 it was aggregated to the municipality of Pozza di Fassa, that in 2018 merged with Vigo di Fassa in the new municipality of San Giovanni di Fassa, following a referendum on 20 November 2017, which gave positive results.
+In 1926 it was aggregated to the municipality of Pozza di Fassa, that in 2018 merged with Vigo di Fassa in the new municipality of San Giovanni di Fassa, following a successful referendum on 20 November 2017.